-Making no yeast pizza is pretty similar to making the naan.
-Except how you cook it.
+Making no yeast pizza is pretty similar to making No Yeast Naan on the stovetop.

 Best Tips for Cooking No Yeast Pizza on the Stove

 - Roll out the dough the same way you would for pizza.
-Just dust it lightly with flour and roll it as thin or thick as you like.
+Dust it lightly with flour and roll it as thin or thick as you like.
 I always roll it to approx 1/4 inch thickness because it puffs up slightly as it cooks

 - Prick the base with a fork.
 This helps stop it from developing too many air pockets and puffing up like naan

 - Use a heavy bottom skillet if possible like a cast iron pan.
 But this works just as well on a non stick

 - Don’t pre-heat your skillet because if it’s too hot, the pizza base will burn and your toppings won’t cook and the cheese won’t melt